 - Cons: Breathability in Hot Temperatures, Dumb “Female” Pockets

-The pant is a blend of nylon and spandex that has great moisture and temperature management.
+These prAna hiking pants is a blend of nylon and spandex with great moisture and temperature management and are great women’s convertible hiking pants.
 They also look pretty good as everyday pants that can go anywhere after you step off the trail.

-It’s a functional pant that is designed as a climbing pant so they have superb flexibility.
-Although, they’re flexible do not mistake them for being loose and sloppy looking.
+These specific prAna pants womens are a functional pant that is designed as a climbing pant, so they have superb flexibility.
+Although they’re flexible, do not mistake them for being loose and sloppy looking.

 The paneling in the crotch allows them to have a slim cut while offering a full range of mobility.
-While the material adds a nice blend of durability and water resistance.
+At the same time, the material adds a nice blend of durability and water resistance.
 They’re just a great feeling pair of pants.

 You really don’t have to take my word on these pants as they’re well-reviewed across the internet with hundreds of glowing reviews on prAna, REI, Backcountry, and Amazon.
 They’re a great hiking pant that feels well suited to a multitude of climates and types of hikers.